cloud-utils/domovoi/README.rst

     domovoi deploy

-See the `Chalice docs <http://chalice.readthedocs.io/>`_ for information on how to set up Chalice configuration.
+To stage files into the deployment package, use a ``domovoilib`` directory in your project where you would use ``chalicelib`` in Chalice.
+See the `Chalice docs <http://chalice.readthedocs.io/>`_ for more information on how to set up Chalice configuration.

 Links
 -----